altocodenl/tagaway/readme.md

    - When clicking on tag on the attach/unattach menu, remove selection and query the tag.
    - When untagging, if no pivs left with that tag, remove tag from query.
    - Fill pivs grid until screen is full or no pivs remain.
-   - Scroll to the top of the pivs grid when selecting a new combination of tags.
    - Block selection of a tag if the UI is still processing a previous selection of a tag.
    - Download a single piv.
    - Download multiple pivs as one zip file.
 The original modification times of each file should be respected.